andrewjoc/vsfs-ihs/_sources/background.md

 # Methodology

 In this section, a fictional example is provided to illustrate the proposed methodology for validation.
-The main premise of the method is to determine if a population attribute, such as population, is plausible by obtaining the most granular data available at the lowest subnational level (based off either census or humanitarian datastes) and compare it to the data of unknown quality.
+The main premise of the method is to determine if a population coming from a data source of unknown quality is plausible by comparing it to the most granular official population data at the smallest available subnational level.

-## Lowest Subnational Level Comparison
+## Subnational Level Comparison

 Suppose a dataset exists containing the locations of communities along with basic aggregate statistics (e.g. population, median income, birth rate, death rate, dependency ratio).
 The dataset comes from a source in which the data are not well documented.
 Is the population of each commmunity plausible?